 The Society of the Descendants of Washington's Army at Valley Forge is a historical & genealogical organization where one must prove descent from a person that spent time at Valley Forge, Pennsylvania with the Continental Army between December 19, 1777 and June 19, 1778.

-Several DVF members recently gathered at the Museum of the American Revolution in Philadelphia, PA to view the exhibit items on Valley Forge.
+Several DVF members recently gathered at the Museum of the American Revolution in Philadelphia, PA to view the exhibit items on Valley Forge and the Trego Exhibit.

 DVF members gather each summer for the annual Encampment to celebrate the year's accomplishments and tour Valley Forge National Historical Park.
 Our organization awards college scholarships, presents history awards to local students, and contributes to the Valley Forge Park Alliance.

 Any person of any age, regardless of race, religion, or ethnic background, who can prove lineal descent from a patriot of the American Revolution who wintered at Valley Forge during the Revolutionary War, is eligible for membership.
 Please consider joining our family in remembering the Valley Forge Encampment and honoring our patriots - Huzzah!